How UX Strategy can bring value to your design

 - Identify potential future opportunities.

-- Work on your soft, research and verbal skills
+- Work on your soft, research, and verbal skills

-- Promote design thinking.
+- Promote innovation and design thinking.

 - Attend workshops to stay updated.